yousefhosny1/bookstore-aws-lakehouse/README.md

 # Online Bookstore Data Lakehouse in AWS
 ***
-> **Note:** The project's business case/requirement was designed totally by me, I ensured that it is aligned with SOCAR's prime value (Customer Fascination) and that it simulates a real world scenario.
+> **Note:** The project's business case/requirement was designed totally by me, I ensured that it simulates a real world scenario.

 # Hypothetical Business Case: